guillaumeblanc/ozz-animation/_documentation/advanced.md

 ozz base library remaps stl standard containers ([vectors, maps..][link_src_containers]) to ozz memory allocators.
 The purpose is to track memory allocations and avoid leaks.

-> Note that this containers are not used by the runtime libraries.
+> Note that these containers are not used by the runtime libraries.

 Custom containers
 -----------------